Introducing EDDS

 Delivering better edtech

-EDDS is working with enlightened educators, education authorities and ethical education technology providers to pilot and put in place systems of evaluation and certification for technologies that enter our schools and colleges.
+EDDS works with enlightened educators, education authorities and ethical education technology providers to pilot and put in place systems of education technology (edtech) evaluation and certification.

 Edtech evaluation by design